-When “what’s for dinner?” is their favorite question, the answer is this easy hot and hearty dish.
+When "what's for dinner?" is their favorite question, the answer is this easy hot and hearty Italian couscous.
 Makes a great side with a protein and can be tweaked with the bounty from any season.

 'Member that old commercial "Beef—it's what's for dinner"?
 And, if you don't, just pretend like you do.
 For me, "Pasta—it's what's for breakfast, lunch and dinner" is more like it.
 It's not really PC these days to crave pasta but it runs through these veins.
 Can't help it.
 FYI, PC stands for paleo or protein, whichever is your preference, not that other 'P' word which will not make it into this blog.
 Thank goodness this couscous did make the cut.

 Did you know couscous is pasta?
 It has the same essential ingredients like durum wheat and water except it's in little round balls and I love that you can eat it with a spoon.
 Couscous make a great dish for the little ones in your life and because you steam it rather than boil it, you can infuse it with lots of great flavor during the cooking process.
 Any broth or stock can be used instead of the water and even a little wine (but not for the bambinos - I know you know that- just have to cover the bases, dahling).